OfficeDev/Office-Add-in-samples/Samples/hello-world/powerpoint-hello-world/README.md

 13. Verify that the add-in loaded successfully.
 You will see a **Hello world** button on the **Home** tab on the ribbon.
 14. Choose the **Hello world** button to display the task pane of the add-in.
-15. Choose the **Say Hello** button, this will set the value of the cell A1 to 'Hello world!'.
+15. Choose the **Say Hello** button to insert "Hello world!" into the current PowerPoint slide.

 ## Copyright